Trade Planner Calculator

 It is even more powerful when you can save or share a trade plan.

-These workflow features keep me on course.
+These workflow features help keep your planning process consistent and repeatable.
 You can review the trades you planned, compare their results, and build a routine that you can repeat instead of relying on memories.

 Example Trade Plan